Mary, mother of Jesus: Birth of Jesus

 According to the gospel of Luke, a decree of the Roman Emperor Augustus required that Joseph return to his hometown of Bethlehem to register for a Roman census.
 While he was there with Mary, she gave birth to Jesus; but because there was no place for them in the inn, she used a manger as a cradle.
-From the age at which Jewish maidens became marriageable, it is possible that Mary gave birth to her son when she was about thirteen or fourteen years of age.
-No historical document tells us how old she actually was at the time of the Nativity.
-Most Jewish girls married in their mid to late teen years according to NRSV, or between 13 and 16 years old, according to CSB.
+It is not told how old Mary was at the time of the Nativity, but attempts have been made to infer it from the age of a typical Jewish mother of that time.
+Mary Joan Winn Leith represents the view that Jewish girls typically married soon after the onset of puberty, while according to Amram Tropper, Jewish females generally married later in Palestine and the Western Diaspora than in Babylonia.
+Some scholars hold the view that among them it typically happened between their mid and late teen years or late teens and early twenties.
 After eight days, the boy was circumcised according to Jewish law and named "Jesus" (ישוע, Yeshu'a), which means "Yahweh is salvation".